❀ Muses ❀

 Alma lua is inspired by women, their differences, their similarities.
-I was keen to create this page to present and honor these women whom I admire and who inspire me.
+I wanted to create this page to present and honor these women I admire and who inspire me.

-I hope they inspire you to follow your dreams as well.
+I hope they also inspire you to follow your dreams.

 ❀ AMY BOSSI ❀

-Sarah: I first met Amy on a cold morning in Paris.
-I was tired of always running, I had a lot of work… Her creative and danced Gipsy Flow class carried by the scent of incense, inspiring music and a head massage as an end of class gift, instantly plunged me into a state of total well-being.
+Sarah: I first met Amy one cold morning in Paris.
+I was tired of always running, I had a lot of work… Her creative and danceable Gipsy Flow class carried by a scent of incense, inspiring music and an end-of-course gift cranial massage, instantly immersed me in a state of total well-being.

 We got to know each other better.
-We recognized ourselves, with many things in common.
+We recognized each other, with many points in common.

-Yoga and meditation teacher, dancer, surfer, animal friend, attentive to the environment,
+Yoga and meditation teacher, dancer, surfer, friend of animals, attentive to the environment,

 Amy is an inspiring person.
-With Gypsy and Co, his webzine , it offers creative content around well-being and meditation ritual boxes.
-A great idea for an interior journey when you have been confined for a long time!
+With Gypsy and Co, her webzine, she offers creative content around well-being and meditation ritual boxes.
+A great idea for an inner journey when you've been confined for a long time!

 I want to know more about her and share her story with you.

 I had a free adolescence, very little framed, in a festive environment.
-My dance teachers felt I had to pull myself together and suggested that I take yoga classes.
-I realize that the body is not just a working tool.
-I am learning to breathe.
+My dance teachers felt that I needed to pull myself together and they suggested I take yoga classes.
+I realize that the body is not just a work tool.
+I'm learning to breathe.

 At the same time, I work in fashion, at Chanel.
-I have always been interested in the costume, its history, the cinema.
+I have always been interested in costume, its history, cinema.

-Yoga is taking up more and more of my life.
-I am training in India.
+Yoga is taking up more and more space in my life.
+I train in India.
 I evolve with my practice and my postural yoga takes on a more spiritual dimension.

-I am leaving the world of fashion.
-I travel, to Bali and Morocco, while teaching yoga, mainly with the surfing community.
+I'm leaving the fashion world.
+I travel, to Bali and Morocco, while teaching yoga, mainly with the surfer community.
 I accompanied an international surfer in her rehabilitation after ligament surgery.
 I prepared him, with yoga, for the resumption of competition.
 This support gave me legitimacy with surfers.
 I knew their sport to practice it, the physical tensions inherent in the practice of surfing and I knew how to provide solutions through yoga.
-After a great experience at the surf academy, my husband and I created a surf camp in Taghazout in Morocco.
+After a great experience at the surf academy, my husband and I created a surf camp in Taghazout, Morocco.
 We offer Surf and Yoga retreats.

 The eternal question of legitimacy!
 Why, how to apprehend it?
-I also feel this blockage and we are many to slow down or abstain because of legitimacy
+I also feel this blockage and many of us hold back or abstain because of legitimacy

-Amy : Yes, I too find it difficult, sometimes, to manage my legitimacy.
-I don't think you ever feel 100% legitimate.
-At the same time, I think it's good to know how to question yourself and let go of your ego.
+Amy : Yes, I too have trouble sometimes managing my legitimacy.
+I believe that you never feel 100% legitimate.
+At the same time, I think it is good to know how to question yourself and to detach yourself from your ego.
 Today, with experience, I find my legitimacy in the smile of my students at the end of the course, in their satisfaction.

-Amy: At the beginning, I prepared my course for a whole day.
+Amy: At first I was planning my class for a full day.
 Today, I know better the expectations of my students, of each group of students.
-I use the basic flows and I regularly add new things.
+I use the basic flows and I regularly add new features.

-Amy: I feel good in nature.
-I really like the ocean.
+Amy: I feel great in nature I really like the ocean.
 I feel good in the water even if there is no wave!

-I am very sensitive to animal protection and the environment.
+I am very sensitive to animal welfare and the environment.

-I am going to leave the Parisian frenzy and return to my region of origin, the east of France, to find nature.
-I have lots of projects in mind, some with your Alma Lua brand by the way.
+I'm going to leave the frenzy of Paris and return to my region of origin, the east of France, to get back to nature.
+I have lots of projects in mind, some with your brand Alma Lua by the way.

 If you were...

-A music : Jimmy Hendrix; The Beatles; Amy Winehouse; 70s music
+Music : Jimmy Hendrix; The Beatles; Amy Winehouse; Music from the 70s

-A routine : Breathing in the morning to help me get up.
+A Routine: Breathing in the morning to help me get up.
 I'm not a morning person.
-Meditation in the evening to fall asleep.
+Meditation at night to fall asleep.

-Sunrise or sunset: Sunset and also moon that I wear in tattoo.
+Sunrise or sunset: Sunset and also the moon that I wear as a tattoo.

-A yoga mat, a print: The Lisboa flowers of Alma lua.
+A yoga mat, a print: The Lisboa flowers by Alma lua.
 He is magnificent.
 It's hard to choose.
-They are all very beautiful your rugs!
+They are all very beautiful your carpets!

-Thank you Amy for this sweet shared moment.
+Thank you Amy for this sweet moment shared.

 ❀ ANOUK COROLLEUR ❀

-Sarah : Anouk is a yoga teacher and an entrepreneur.
-It is one of the four muses of Alma lua.
+Sarah : Anouk is a yoga teacher and entrepreneur.
+She is one of the four muses of Alma lua.
 She presents the Bloom Way rug.

-I discovered your universe, two years ago, via your podcasts that I devoured.
-Podcasts with life paths that help us love ourselves, accept ourselves, make our dreams come true.
+I discovered your world two years ago through your podcasts, which I devoured.
+Podcasts with life paths that help us love ourselves, accept ourselves, achieve our dreams.

 Alma lua was still only in my head.

-I recognized myself in your podcasts because I too wanted to make my dreams come true, to travel.
+I recognized myself in your podcasts because I too wanted to fulfill my dreams, to travel.

 I am very happy that you accepted to be an Alma lua muse because you inspired me a lot and you still continue to do so!

 I followed you on social media.
-You live in Biarritz, I too wanted to meet you to talk about you and the Bloom Way rug.
+You live in Biarritz, me too, I wanted to meet you to talk about you and the Bloom Way rug.

 Your life before yoga, during and after?

-Anouk : I followed graduate studies in Marketing and Communication in Australia, finalized by an internship in a surf club.
-The stuff everyone dreams of, cool people, cool surroundings.
+Anouk: I did graduate studies in Marketing and Communication in Australia, culminating in an internship in a surf club.
+The thing everyone dreams of, cool people, cool surroundings.

-Nice on the outside, but inside I didn't feel good.
-My entourage did not understand.
+Good on the outside, but inside I didn't feel good.
+Those around me did not understand.
 There was a lag.
 I had this realization early on, I was 21, which is lucky!
 At the time, we talked less about personal development, there was less sharing on social networks, it was scary!

 When do you change lanes?

 Surf teacher in Australia, I work with small groups.
 The atmosphere is very pleasant.
-I am in the sun in a swimsuit.
+I'm in the sun in a bathing suit.
 An exotic side, very nice vacation.

-Back in France, I teach yoga and surfing in an English school, my diploma acquired in Australia not allowing me to teach in French structures.
-The group of students is large, the world on the waves, 8h non stop.
+Back in France, I am a yoga and surfing teacher in an English school, my diploma acquired in Australia not allowing me to teach in French structures.
+The group of students is large, many people on the waves, 8 hours non stop.

-This job requires a lot of energy from me, Yang energy: Carrying heavy loads, moving equipment quickly… which does not suit me.
+This job requires a lot of energy from me, a Yang energy: Carrying heavy loads, moving equipment quickly... which doesn't suit me.